 What Happens to Company Assets and Debts in Liquidation?

 When a company enters liquidation, the appointed liquidator takes control of all assets belonging to the company.
-These assets are sold off through different means like auctions or negotiated sales to other businesses or investors.
+These assets are sold off through different means, such as auctions or negotiated sales to other businesses or investors.

 Any proceeds obtained from the asset sales go into a liquidation account.
-This account is used by the liquidator to pay off any fees, creditors, and shareholders in order of priority.
+The liquidator uses this account to pay off fees, creditors, and shareholders in order of priority.

 Does Liquidation Write off Company Debt?